miniSat/Minisat/docs/usage.rst

 Step 3
 ++++++

-Now, add Packages for the Virtual machine.
+Now, add Packages for the virtual machine.

 * Click on Content -> Product

-	Enter the name of package and give URL from where it should fetch the package repository.
+	Enter the name of *Product* and URL from where it should fetch the package repository.

 * Click on Content -> View

-	Enter the name for View and select the product from the list avialable.
-Select one or more products to encapsulate into single View.
+	Enter the name for *View* and select the product from the list avialable.
+Select one or more products to encapsulate them into single *View*.

 * Click on Content -> Activation key

-	Here enter the name for activation key and select one or more Views as per requirment.
+	Here enter the name for activation key and select one or more *View* as per requirement.

 .. note::